Colloseo (Linea B)

 This is a theme absolutely central to the city’s history, and yet one that is virtually unknown to the millions of visitors who come to Rome every year.

 When the time came to create a new church for their congregation, those in charge of the basilica came up with a novel idea.
-Rather than move to a new site or destroy the beautiful-but-outdated 4th-century building, they would simply build on top of it, buried as it was to an extent by silt from the flooding Tiber – and thus they inadvertently preserved at full height its murals, treasures, and ossuaries even while forgetting them.
-Now fully excavated, we can be thankful for their foresight, an example of inadvertent conservationism from nearly a millennium ago.
+Rather than move to a new site or destroy the beautiful-but-outdated 4th-century building, they would simply build on top of it, buried as it mostly was by silt from the annually flooding Tiber – and thus they inadvertently preserved at full height its murals, treasures, and ossuaries even while forgetting them.
+But it’s not just any church: in here is buried Saint Cyril, the man who brought Christianity to the Balkans, and gave his name to Cyrilic, the script he devised.
+Now fully excavated, we can be thankful for the original church-builders inadvertent foresight, an example of accidental conservationism from nearly a millennium ago.

 Our journey doesn’t end here, though.
-Going down again under this church-under-a-church there is an even more rickety staircase, and at the bottom of that you are transported into the first century AD, the world of Anicent Rome, and the earliest years of Christianity.
+Going down again under this church-under-a-church there is an even more rickety staircase, and at the bottom of that you are transported into the first century AD, the streets of Ancient Rome, and the earliest years of Christianity.

 This was a time when to practice this new religion was still a criminal offence often harshly punished by Roman law.

-Down an alleyway we find ourselves in a private house, in all likelihood owned by one of the religion’s early converts.
+Down an alleyway we find ourselves traversing a large building, training ground of gladiators, and private house, in all likelihood owned by one of the religion’s early converts.
 Christians could practice their faith here in relative security, hidden away from those passing by along the adjoining alleyway, which amazingly also survives intact beneath the church.
 The extravagance of the churches that were eventually be built above was a future that those secretly worshipping in this simple Christian temple could scarcely have imagined.

 Historians typically go about their task chronologically, starting from the past and working their slow and methodical way towards the present day.
 In Rome, however, we must do exactly the opposite.
-In San Clemente in Laterano we can pick our way backwards from the modern city into a multitude of pasts, each more obscure than the previous, and as we descend we gain an unparalleled insight into the complex and unpredictable ways in which Rome has come to exist and has developed over the passage of the centuries.
+In San Clemente in Laterano we can pick our way backwards from the modern city into a multitude of pasts, each more obscure than the previous, and as we descend we gain an unparalleled insight into the complex and unpredictable ways in which Rome came into being, and how has developed over the passage of the centuries.

 This place is simply unmissable.